statespace-tech/toolfront/docs/pages/example.md

 # Get a list of floats as response
 products = browser.ask(
-    "What is the tax amount paid by our latest customers?" url=url,
+    "What is the tax amount paid by our latest customers?", url=url,
     output_type=list[float]
 )